-This table lists the number of IPOs each year that have dual class shares among tech IPOs and among non-tech IPOs.
-The sample is IPOs with an offer price of at least \$5.00, excluding ADRs, unit offers, closed-end funds, REITs, natural resource limited partnerships, small best efforts offers, banks and S&Ls, and stocks not listed on CRSP (CRSP includes Amex, NYSE, and NASDAQ stocks).
-Laura Field and Michelle Lowry supplied classifications for many years.
+This table lists the number of operating company IPOs each year that have dual class shares among tech and non-tech IPOs.
+The sample is described in the caption to Table 4.
+Laura Field and Michelle Lowry supplied classifications for many of the years.